 The ability to custom design your mats to fit a complex layout prevents any risk of on/off stepping and, in turn, reduces the risk of related tripping and MSD injuries.

-1,500 sq. ft. of uninterrupted traction and comfort.
+With AcroMat, this Fortune 500 automotive manufacturer now has 450 sq. ft. of uninterrupted traction and comfort.
 No on/off stepping, edge-standing, gaps or trip hazards.
-Operators can move fast without constantly worrying about their feet.
+Operators can move fast without constantly worrying about their next steps.

 Summary: Fit, Never Force